 So what’s the truth?
 Does no-code represent a generational shift in how software is built and coders will find themselves out of a job?
 Or are these tools more of a toy that will be forgotten in 10 years?

 We think it’s a generational shift.
 But, at the same time, we believe that the truth is more nuanced - that most (i.e. largest number) of software applications will be built without code but that the most complex applications will continue to be built with code.
+Refer to our What is no-code? guide for a full overview on what it means to build apps without code.

 No-code vs. full-code